-When I took the internal medicine boards, I found the questions difficult; many questions seemed convoluted, complex, not straightforward.
+When I took the Internal Medicine board exam, I found the questions difficult; many questions seemed convoluted, complex, not straightforward.
 I did struggle, and I worried.

 But, last week I got the news that I passed, and by a comfortable margin to boot!

-In Sum, My Tips for Passing the Internal Medicine Boards
+In Sum, My Tips for Passing the Internal Medicine Board Exam

-- Test yourself with lots of board-style questions (while at the gym, if possible)
+- Test yourself with lots of Internal Medicine questions questions (while at the gym, if possible)